Blossom-palace/Blossom-palace/README.md

 - 👋 Hi, I’m @Blossom-palace
-- 👀 I’m interested in Analysis
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning Tableau
+- 🌱 I’m currently expanding my knowledge of Data Analytics
 - 💞️ I’m looking to collaborate on Data analysis projects
 - 📫 You can reach me on my Email: michaelmaryanne@gmail.com